nadahkhaledd/nadahkhaledd/README.md

 - 🌱 I’m currently learning **Data Science, ML, Python**

-- 👨‍💻 All of my projects are available at my repos

 - Aspiring to Work in **Backend development or Data Science projects**

 - 📫 How to reach me **nadahkhaledd@gmail.com**